What is photosynthesis?

 Another aspect in relation to what is photosynthesis is in connection with man’s daily chores and his enjoyment.
 Although it is not apparent, photosynthesis has made modern life easier.
 Let there be light and indeed, artificial light using electrical energy has become readily available; industrial factories have made available processed food and other products for human use; we ride in cars and go to distant places in trains, ships and planes; electrical gadgets and devices give us comfort at home regardless of the season and time of the day.

 Photosynthesis made these possible by producing the energy stored in petrochemicals and other fossil fuels.
-Coal, oil and natural gas are prehistoric plants and animals that have undergone decomposition over millions of years (US-DOE 2012).
+Coal, oil, and natural gases are prehistoric plants and animals that have undergone decomposition over millions of years (US-DOE 2012).
 In addition, the oxygen that is evolved in the process of photosynthesis is used in the combustion or burning of fuel.

 Researches are still continuing and researchers are close to developing the technology on human-made photosynthesis.
 Steinberg-Yfrach et al. (1998, cited by Govindjee 2000) succeeded in producing “lots of ATP” artificially with synthetic energy.

 Presently, there are ongoing researches that can revolutionize food and energy production.
 One consists of creating an “artificial leaf” that is capable of collecting solar energy and converting it to liquid fuel applying similar photosynthetic reactions (Biotechnology and Biological Sciences Research Council 2012).
-Certainly the outcomes of these investigations will broaden further the picture on what is photosynthesis.
+Certainly, the outcomes of these investigations will broaden further the picture of what is photosynthesis.

 WARDLAW GM, HAMPL JS, DiSILVESTRO RA.
 2004.
 Perspectives in Nutrition.
 6th ed.
 New York, NY: McGraw-Hill Companies, Inc. 752 p.